anarinsk/markdown-cv-long/index.md

 In my doctoral thesis, the methods of evolutionary game theory and its dynamics are applied to some economic theories.
 This consists of three independently-themed papers.
 Each title is

-- role of opportunistic punishment in the evolution of cooperation cooperation
+- "role of opportunistic punishment in the evolution of cooperation cooperation"
-- Evolutionary dynamics on social ties
+- "Evolutionary dynamics on social ties"
-- Replicator dynamics of population with players’ differing abilities.
+- "Replicator dynamics of population with players’ differing abilities"

 ### Industry works and projects